syedismailn-ra/Fraudulent_Claim_Detection/README.md

 ## 🏆 Conclusion

 The **Tuned Random Forest** model outperformed Logistic Regression on the validation set, achieving **82% accuracy** and an **F1-score of 0.675** with significantly higher sensitivity (75.68% vs. 62.16%).
-This makes it substantially better at actually catching fraudulent claims — the primary business objective.
+This makes it substantially better at actually catching fraudulent claims which is the primary business objective.

 ---